As part of Best Buy’s succession plan, Corie Barry will become the company’s chief executive, effective in mid-June.

 The news comes after it was reported that Best Buy planned to purchase GreatCall, Inc. (consumer electronics store) for $800 million to continue to tap into the connected-home market.

 The retailer had expected as of last August that the deal would close by the end of the third quarter.
 GreatCall makes smartphones and emergency-response systems that are targeted toward seniors.
 The company was founded by Arlene Harris in 2016.

-At the time, it was reported that the transaction would be the first purchase for Joly and sought to tap into the growing market for senior services.
+At the time, it was reported that the transaction would be the first purchase for Joly speeding up delivery and sought to tap into the growing market for senior services.
 (Jolly referred to it as the “white space waiting to be captured” per a past report.)
 The company would become part of the company’s unit for Assured Living that offers devices like smart bells and bed sensors, it was reported at the time.